rocord01/indirecta-website/docs/FOSD/iComm/applications.md

 >Map application made with ❤️ by Indirecta
 >Loads 500 instances at a time to prevent crashes, calculates time took from 1 lag spike to the other (experimental)
->Displays map in 3 modes, one display a blue player indicator with a compass indicator, the other rotating the map directly dependign on the compass orientation, and the last freezing the camera (for now, intended to be a free arrow navigation mode); the modes are toggled using `LFN`
+>Displays map in 3 modes, one display a blue player indicator with a compass indicator, the other rotating the map directly dependign on the compass orientation, and the last being a free D-PAD navigation mode; the modes are toggled using `LFN`
 >Also allows for waypoints to be added to the map (in the module configuration, or by editing existing ones using FOSDebug), and loads all of the current server's players' position using colored indicators
 >Displays in the bottom left of the screen an indicator depicting the width of the map shown in real world units.